JetBrains/resharper-devguide/topics/PSI/Reference/Xml/Utils.md

 <!-- End XmlAttributeUtil -->

-Helper methods for working with XML attributes. `SetValue` replaces an attributes value by creating a new instance of `IXmlAttributeValue` and modifying the tree (it takes the write lock, so the caller doesn't have to).
+Helper methods for working with XML attributes. `SetValue` replaces an attributes value by creating a new instance of `IXmlAttributeValue` and modifying the tree (it takes the write-lock, so the caller doesn't have to).
 The other methods return the range of the unquoted value of the attribute, relative to the tree, and relative to the document.
 These may be different if the XML `IFile` is not the primary PSI tree in the file.

 ### XmlElementFactoryExtensions